 The believers today as the New Covenant priests to God are not expected to offer any animal on any altar as a sacrifice to God.
 However, the believers are expected to offer, present, or yield their bodies to God as a living sacrifice.

-Beloved, you minister to the LORD by not yielding or presenting members of your body as instruments of unrighteousness to sin, but as instruments of righteousness to the LORD (Rom.
+Beloved, you minister to the LORD by presenting members of your body as instruments of righteousness to the LORD, not as instruments of unrighteousness to sin (Rom.
 6:19).